- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 Thinkific is more aligned for educational creators who focus heavily on courses.
 They’ve got a fantastic course builder that lets you create assignments, question banks, and certificates.

 You can upload various content types (videos, audio files, PDFs, quizzes, and more).
-Plus, you can set up recurring subscriptions to your members.
+Plus, you can set up recurring subscriptions for your members.

 - Integrated with course platform: If you’re already using Thinkific for courses, adding a membership component is seamless.
 You can easily bundle courses into membership tiers and manage everything within a single platform.